turingschool/career-development-curriculum/module_four/cover_letter_checklist.md

 # Cover Letter Checklist
 Use this checklist to make sure cover letters have all the necessary components.

 **Disclaimer for using this checklist:** The best cover letters are those that capture the applicant's voice and describes them in authentic way.
-This checklist is meant to help students ensure that they have all the right pieces in their cover letter NOT to create a carbon-copy template.
+This checklist is meant to help job seekers ensure that they have all the right pieces in their cover letter, NOT to create a carbon-copy template.

 ## Layout
 - [ ] Clean, easy-to-follow